-The key to good ground venison is to utilize the best meat grinder for deer that you can afford and then to mix in a fat of some kind while you are grinding the deer meat.
+The key to good ground venison is to utilize the best meat grinder that you can afford and then to mix in a fat of some kind while you are grinding the deer meat.

 You can use beef tallow, pork fat or even bacon and you should mix the two in an 80-20 ratio.
 Use 80% venison and 20% of whatever fat you are going to add.

 Venison is very lean and benefits tremendously in both taste and texture from the addition of fat.